-Assessing the pros and cons of social media in the workplace
+Assessing the Pros and Cons of Social Media in the Workplace

-While the incident that happened at the Zenkit HQ may be an exception, I’m sure there are other companies who would also benefit from allowing personal social media usage.
+While the incident that happened at the Zenkit HQ may be an exception, I’m sure there are other companies that would also benefit from allowing personal social media usage.
 To see if this is something your business could implement, let’s start off by dissecting the common benefits and disadvantages that would come along with it.

 - Upskill your employees

 Navigating social media platforms requires a certain level of technical capability.
 Using social media at work can help develop skills and knowledge that could be of benefit to the company.
 It can also be a great source of inspiration for those working within the creative industry.
 Platforms like Pinterest and Instagram are excellent for overcoming creative blocks.

 Staying connected with industry peers, leaders, and businesses means you’ll always be in the know about what’s going on within your line of work.
 You can take advantage of LinkedIn articles and groups for this kind of knowledge, as well as Twitter, which can be a great platform if you follow the right people and brands.

 Every small to medium-sized business and startup knows how crucial creating an online presence is.
 But while websites often come with a price tag, social media platforms such as Facebook and LinkedIn are simple and cost-effective.
 Optimized and updated profiles and company pages can increase visibility and brand awareness.
 Having your employees consistently present in these online spaces can also give your company great exposure.